 “Safety and overall lifetime cost were top priorities for this project.
-Metal buildings tend to corrode quickly in this environment, while fiberglass is extremely low maintenance.
-Shelter Works builds such a high-quality, structurally sound shelter, the engineers were very happy to specify the Shelter Works buildings,” Cunningham explained.
-“They did look at other suppliers, but in the end, they chose Shelter Works for their field equipment protection.
+Metal buildings tend to corrode quickly in this environment, while fiberglass is easy to clean and maintain.
+Shelter Works builds such a high-quality, structurally sound shelter.
+The engineers were happy to specify the Shelter Works buildings,” Cunningham explained.
+“They did look at other suppliers, but in the end, they chose Shelter Works.
 We have had a long-standing relationship with the people of Shelter Works, so we knew they would deliver a strong product.”